 Notes on the Flour

-For the flour I used regular old Pillsbury's Best bleached.
-I normally used unbleached, but I figured CPS probably used bleached and from my experience, cookies with bleached flour don't spread quite so much.
-The key is getting the amount of flour just right so that the cookies don't spread too much (too little) or the dough is too dry (too much).
+For the flour I used Pillsbury's Best bleached.
+I normally used unbleached, but I figured CPS probably used bleached.
+Also, from my experience, cookies with bleached flour don't spread quite so much.
+The key is getting the amount of flour just right so that the cookies don't spread too much or too little.
 That can be tricky since volume measurements of flour aren't always accurate, so if you have a scale it's best to weigh, but also go by the feel of the dough.
 The dough should be stiff enough to work with and not require any refrigeration.

 Recipe